CHEMICAL AND BIOLOGICAL ENGINEERING (CBEN)

 (II) This course relates the hard sciences of the brain and neuroscience to memory encoding and current learning theories.
 Prerequisites: CBEN110, CBEN120, CHGN221, CHGN222, PHGN100, PHGN200.
 3 hours lecture, 3 semester hours.

-This course introduces the concepts of pharmacokinetics and biopharmaceuticals.
+(II) This course introduces the concepts of pharmacokinetics and biopharmaceuticals.
 It will discuss the delivery systems for pharmaceuticals and how they change with disease states.
 It will cover the modeling of drug delivery, absorption, excretion, and accumulation.
 The course will cover the different modeling systems for drug delivery and transport.
-Prerequisite: CBEN120, CHGN122 or CHGN125, MATH225.
+3 hours lecture; 3 semester hours.
+Prerequisite: CBEN110, CBEN120, CHGN121, CHGN122.

 CBEN413.
 QUANTITATIVE HUMAN BIOLOGY.
 3.0 Semester Hrs.